International airports in Israel. Israel airports for international flights

 3. Eilat;

-Ovda and Haifa are both military airports, along with 8 more operating in Israel.
+Ovda and Haifa are both military airports, along with another 8 operating in Israel.

 Ben Gurion

 Ben Gurion Airport is the largest airport in Israel, located 14 km from the city of Tel Aviv.
-It is the safest and most comfortable airport in the Middle East, ranking three times in the “passenger satisfaction” parameter.
+It is the safest and most comfortable airport in the Middle East, having taken first place three times in terms of “passenger satisfaction”.

-Serves as a hub (hub airport) for the Israeli national carrier El Al and a number of other airlines.
-On average, at least 15 million people pass through it annually.
+Serves as a hub (hub airport) for the national Israeli carrier El Al and a number of other airlines.
+On average, at least 15 million people pass through it every year.

-This video tells in detail about the airport security system, which today is considered to be one of the best in the world.
+This video tells in detail about the airport security system, which today is rightfully considered one of the best in the world.

-The airport was rebuilt by Britain in the 1930s.
-During World War II, it served as a military base for British aircraft.
+The airport was built in the 1930s by Britain.
+During the Second World War it was a military base for British aircraft.

-In 1948, after the declaration of Israel's independence, it was officially declared international and began to accept foreign flights.
+In 1948, after Israel declared independence, it was officially declared international and began accepting foreign flights.
 Soon it became a hub.

-Received his first jet airliner in 1959 and has not stopped since.
-1973 he was named Ben-Gurion in honor of the first prime minister of Israel, who died at the same time.
+Took delivery of his first jet airliner in 1959 and hasn't stopped since.
+In 1973 he received the name Ben-Gurion in honor of the first Prime Minister of Israel, who died at the same time.

-From the 1990s to the 2000s, passenger traffic increased sharply, which led to the reconstruction of the airport, the construction of a second terminal, which ended in 2004.
+From the 1990s to the 2000s, passenger traffic increased sharply, which led to the reconstruction of the airport and the construction of a second terminal, which ended in 2004.

 Peculiarities

-Today Tel Aviv airport has two terminals: 1st and 3rd.
+Today there are two terminals at Tel Aviv Airport: 1st and 3rd.

-The third terminal has a multi-level structure, 8 telescopic ramps, 2 bus platforms and more than 100 check-in counters.
-Inside it works round-the-clock shopping center, big number shops (including Duty Free), restaurants, eateries and a children's room.
+The third terminal has a multi-level structure, 8 telescopic bridges, 2 bus platforms and more than 100 check-in counters.
+Open 24/7 inside shopping mall, big number shops (including Duty Free), restaurants, snack bars and a children's room.
 There is a VIP waiting room.

 Transport

-You can get from the airport to the city by almost all types of transport: by train, bus and taxi, which run almost constantly.
+You can get from the airport to the city by almost all types of transport: by train, bus and taxi, which travel almost constantly.

 Ovda

-International Israeli airport, located 60 km from the southernmost city in the country - Eilat.
-It works with both military and commercial flights, which are not able to receive the Eilat airport due to the short length of the GDP.
+Israeli international airport, located 60 km from the southernmost city in the country - Eilat.
+It works with both military and commercial flights, which Eilat airport is not capable of receiving due to the short length of the airport.

-It accepts Russian air carriers such as Aeroflot, Ural Airlines, VIM-avia and Russia.
+Accepts such Russian air carriers as Aeroflot, Ural Airlines, VIM-avia and Russia.

-Built in 1980 to replace Etzion, one of three airfields given to Egypt along with the Sinai Peninsula under the Camp David Accords.
-Named as Operation "Ovda" of the Arab-Israeli war of the late 1940s, which became decisive in establishing control over the southern regions of the country and the place of modern Eilat.
+It was built in 1980 to replace Etzion, one of the three airfields given to Egypt along with the Sinai Peninsula as part of the Camp David Accords.
+Named as Operation Ovda of the Arab-Israeli War of the late 1940s, which became decisive in establishing control over the southern regions of the country and the site of modern Eilat.

-Immediately after its construction, Ovda began to receive direct European flights, and a passenger terminal was erected.
+Immediately after construction, Ovda began accepting direct European flights, and a passenger terminal was built.

 The further fate of the airport is not fully known, since it is planned to transfer all civil flights from Ovda to the airport under construction near Timna.